Retired Honolulu policeman pleads guilty to teen sex attempt

-HONOLULU (AP) - A retired Honolulu police officer has pleaded guilty in federal court to attempted sexual enticement of a 13-year-old boy.
+HONOLULU (AP) - A retired Honolulu police officer pleaded guilty in federal court to attempted sexual enticement of a 13-year-old boy, authorities said.

-The Honolulu Star-Advertiser reported Tuesday that 63-year-old James Dean Kalani Goeas participated in online chats and text conversations with an undercover agent posing as a child.
+James Dean Kalani Goeas, 63, participated in online chats and text conversations with an undercover agent posing as a child, The Honolulu Star-Advertiser reported Tuesday.

-Authorities say that during conversations in March, the resident of Waipahu on Oahu arranged to meet with the agent at a park to engage in sexual activity.
+During conversations in March, the resident of Waipahu on Oahu arranged to meet with the agent at a park to engage in sexual activity, authorities said.

-Authorities say Goeas told investigators he had sex multiple times with a 15-year-old boy he met online while he was still employed with the Honolulu Police Department.
+Goeas told investigators he had sex multiple times with a 15-year-old boy he met online while he was still employed with the Honolulu Police Department, authorities said.

-The department says Goeas became an officer in 1987 and retired in 2015.
+Goeas became an officer in 1987 and retired in 2015, the department said.

+“These prosecutions demonstrate our continued commitment to holding those who attempt to sexually exploit our young people responsible for their egregious behavior,” U.S. Attorney for Hawaii Kenji Price said.

 Information from: Honolulu Star-Advertiser, http://www.staradvertiser.com